insanity54/mtw/README.md

 * make the badges go to col-sm-6
 * DONE remove instances of Zello (we'll be using esChat)
 * add section telling about compliance with distracted driving laws
-* modify future coverage map to show up to sandpoint & a little beyond
+* DONE modify future coverage map to show up to sandpoint & a little beyond
 * DONE "contact info" section. with deets visible ALWAYS phone, email, address
 * DONE place a kenwood mobile and portable radio instead of zello static image on front
 * DONE remove last three cellphone badges on "one button press section"